 These guide the IAA in ensuring that Irish civil aviation operates to the most stringent safety standards.
 Safety is our business and underlines everything we do.

-The IAA receives no State funding.
-Its revenues are generated through charges and fees raised from its airline customers and regulatory clients in respect of its operational and regulatory activities.
+IAA revenues are generated through charges and fees raised from its airline customers and regulatory clients in respect of its operational and regulatory activities.